jatin-sharmaa/CodeSnippetsforSalesforce/README.md

 button:basic-aura | Basic Button Aura
 button:icon-aura | Basic Button Aura
 button:group-aura | Button Group Aura
-if | Conditionally instantiates and renders either the body or the components in the else attribute. iteration | Renders a view of a collection of items.
+if | Conditionally instantiates and renders either the body. if empty | Conditionally checks if empty and renders either the body. if not empty | Conditionally checks if not empty and renders either the body. if equals | Conditionally checks if equals and renders either the body. if not equals | Conditionally if not equals and renders either the body. if else | Conditionally instantiates and renders either the body or the components in the else attribute. else | Renders else attribute iteration | Renders a view of a collection of items.
 Supports iterations containing components that can be created exclusively on the client-side. attribute | Adds Attributes HTML hasRecordId | Add the force:hasRecordId interface to a Lightning component to enable the component to be assigned the ID of the current record